rubencfu/app-trips/README.md

 Here I will leave some notes that may be useful about why I used some things:

+## Issues found

+- Tags filtering is not working, backend output is 500 internal server error. (tried string and array, communicate with the backend team)

 ## What is Shared Kernel?

 Shared kernel are simple types or utilities that are language-related and can be used anywhere, mainly typescript types that will be used on building blocks